Ellora Caves: The Indra Sabha: Cave 32

 Indra Sabha is the largest of the Jain series and dates from the 9th century, Rashtrakuta patronage.
 A simple gateway leads to a courtyard in which there is a monolithic shrine with a pyramidal roof.
 The double-storey temple is excavated in the rear of the courtyard.
 The interior of the cave has a columned mandapa or hall with niches on the three sides and the sanctuary in the middle of the back wall.
 Carved figures of the Jain Tirthankharas decorate the walls.

 The Indra Sabha (Cave 32), excavated in the 9th century, is a two-storey cave with a monolithic shrine in its court.
 19th-century historians confused the Jain yakshas for alternate images of Indra that were found in Buddhist and Hindu artworks, thus leading to the temple being given the misnomer "Indra Sabha".
-Indra is an important deity in all three major religions, but is of particular importance in Jainism as not only is he one of 64 deities who reign over the heavens, but also he is, specifically, the king of the first Jain heaven, Saudharmakalpa, and the chief architect of the celestial assembly hall according to the Adipurana, a Jain holy text.
+Indra is an important deity in all three major religions, but is of particular importance in Jainism as not only is he one of 64 deities who reign over the heavens, but he is also, specifically, the king of the first Jain heaven, Saudharmakalpa, and the chief architect of the celestial assembly hall according to the Adipurana, a Jain holy text.

 The Indra Sabha Jain temple is historically significant as it contains evidence, in the form of layered deposits and textual records, of active worship inside by the Jain community.
 In particular, rituals were known to have been held in the upper level, where the artwork may have played a central role.

 As with many caves in Ellora, numerous carvings adorn the temple, such as those of the lotus flower on the ceiling.
 On the upper level of the shrine, excavated at the rear of the court, is an image of Ambika, the yakshi of Neminath, seated on her lion under a mango tree, laden with fruit.
 The centre of the shrine presents Sarvatobhadra, where four tirthankaras of Jainism – Rishabhanatha (1st), Neminatha (22nd), Parshvanatha (23rd) and Mahavira (24th) are aligned to the cardinal directions, forming a place of worship for devotees.